CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 Analysing data in SD Desktop consumes billing units based on the type of virtual desktop you are using.
 The rate is:Light computation, Billing units; 1.3 BU/h; Small computation, Billing Units: 5.2 units/h; Medium computation, Billing Units: 10.4 units/h; Heavy computation, Billing Units: 52 units/h.

-For further guidance regarding applying for additional quota or billing units, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For further guidance on applying for additional quota or billing units, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.